Learn more about Jira Cloud products, features, plans, and migration.

 Mandatory permissions for the project role: Service Desk Team

-Create Issues (This permission gives users the ability to create issues in a Customer Portal.)
+Create Issues (This permission gives users the ability to create issues in a portal.)

-Browse Projects (This permission gives users read-only access to the Reports, People, and SLA tabs in a service desk project, as well as access to the project's Customer Portal.
+Browse Projects (This permission gives users read-only access to the Reports, People, and SLA tabs in a service desk project, as well as access to the project's portal.
 Users can also see the Queues tab and work on issues from within the queues.)

 Mandatory permissions for the project role: Service Desk Customers

-Create Issues (Customers can create requests and view requests they have submitted via the customer portal)
+Create Issues (Customers can create requests and view requests they have submitted via the portal)

-Browse Projects (Customers can access the project in the customer portal)
+Browse Projects (Customers can access the project in the portal)